PLEASE DONATE to the

 assisting artists whose freedom, and even lives, are at risk

-ARTISTS at RISK (AR) is a new institution at the intersection of human rights and the arts.
-AR is dedicated to mapping the field of persecuted visual art practitioners, facilitating their safe passage from their countries of origin, hosting them at “AR-Safe Haven Residencies” and curating related projects.
+ARTISTS at RISK (AR) is a non-profit network institution at the intersection of human rights and the arts.
+AR is dedicated to mapping the field of persecuted art practitioners, facilitating their safe passage from their countries of origin, hosting them at AR-Residencies and curating related projects, including the AR Pavilion .

 Maria Alyokhina (Pussy Riot)

 (Please note that not all can be named for security reasons)

 Ivor Stodolsky and Marita Muukkonen (in alternating order)